nadirlabsinc/meridian-template/README.md

 ![Hardware: KiCad](https://img.shields.io/badge/Hardware-KiCad-green)
 ![Status: Alpha](https://img.shields.io/badge/Status-Alpha-orange)

 The **Meridian-0.5U Reference Module (RM-1)** is the standardized "blank" blade for the Meridian-4U ecosystem.
-It provides a structural and electrical bridge between custom hardware experiments and the **Voyager64** compute node.
+It provides a structural and electrical bridge between custom hardware experiments and the **Voyager** compute node

 ---